projectcalico/calico/reference/resources/ippool.md

 The `allowedUses` field is only consulted for new allocations, changing the field has no effect on previously allocated addresses.

-{{site.prodname}} supports Kubernetes annotations that force the user of specific IP addresses {%- if site.include_calicoctl_resource %}[annotations that force the use of specific IP addresses](../cni-plugin/configuration#requesting-a-specific-ip-address){%- endif %}.
+{{site.prodname}} supports Kubernetes [annotations that force the use of specific IP addresses](../cni-plugin/configuration#requesting-a-specific-ip-address).
 These annotations take precedence over the `allowedUses` field.

 #### IPIP